Myths Busted: Registering With Wounded Warrior Project

 The WWP Resource Center can answer questions about programs and assist with registration when you're ready.

 WWP also knows warriors aren’t the only ones who face challenges during and after service.
-We understand the importance of strong support systems, and we’re here to serve and support veterans’ families and caregivers, too.
+We understand the importance of strong support systems, and we’re here to serve and support veterans’ families, caregivers, and other support members, too.

 What if I didn’t have an honorable discharge?

 WWP reviews every registration individually and recognizes that each situation is unique.
-If you have a general under honorable or other than honorable discharge, you may still be eligible to register.
+If you have a general under honorable or other than honorable discharge, you may still be eligible to register, but will not qualify for the instant verification process.
+If you have questions about your eligibility, call the WWP Resource Center at 888.997.2586.

 After registering with WWP, you’re not a member – you’re an alumnus, a valued part of a community that’s been where you’ve been and understands what you need.